marcelm/cutadapt/README.md

     APTERTHERE

 will both be trimmed to `THERE`.
 To avoid this, you can prefix the adapter with the character `^`.
-This will restrict the search that the adapter must be a prefix of the read.
+This will restrict the search, forcing the adapter to be a prefix of the read.
 With `-g ^ADAPTER`, only reads like this will be trimmed:

     ADAPTERHELLO